 Welcome home.
 The home of who I am, what I've done, and the history of my music career.
-After getting through some serious family illnesses, the reality of how short life really is, it's time to 'let it all out' and celebrate a wonderful journey through my musical career as a singer, songwriter, dancer and even actor.
+After getting through some serious family illnesses, the death of my precious, soul mate father on November 10, 2020, and the reality of how short life really is, it's time to 'let it all out' and celebrate a wonderful journey through my musical career as a singer, songwriter, dancer and even actor.

 October 11, 2019, I released my first music video of the title track of my country CD, "Never Say Never", which is available for purchase on iTunes and CDBaby.
 I've had many requests for signing then personally, and am happy to do that versus downloads.
 My "Never Say Never" music video is on You Tube.

 My country CD was previously released for purchase, but, due to troubling times during that time, there has been a delay in releasing singles until October 2019.
 My apologies, but, sometimes life just happens and I've learned to celebrate what happens when it's supposed to happen.
 I have a much more interesting story.
 And fired up and proud of my CD, now is that time for me.
 I had previously been #1 on the country charts on Reverb Nation and offered a record deal in Los Angeles.

 I'm beginning to share more things, different things, and things I consider more honorable than my tours or record deals, things I have done and words music industry giants have said to me.
 These experiences are what my heart considers my greatest accomplishments.
 I share some of my stories about my career here, and some of the most popular credentials to my life's work, but for those who want good bedtime stories, go to the page with Prince, Fleetwood Mac and Don Henley and read about those experiences, along with Sheena Easton.